 Next, we will input the URL which has the data you want to get from:

 Once this is done, the data is import to your excel already.
-However, right now it requires manual refresh.
-In order to auto refresh the data, we could right click on the query to change the properties with refresh every 1 minute.
+However, right now it requires a manual refresh.
+In order to auto-refresh the data, we could right-click on the query to change the properties with a refresh every 1 minute.

 Then at the Developer tab, select Visual Basic:

 And select Insert -> Module, then copy and paste the code snippet below:

 Sheets(“Sheet1”).Select Dim xCell As Range For Each xCell In ActiveSheet.Columns(1).Cells If Len(xCell) = 0 Then xCell.Select Exit For End If Next ActiveSheet.Paste

 Sheets(“Sheet2”).Select ActiveWorkbook.RefreshAll Application.OnTime DateAdd(“s”, 1, Now), “Refresh_data” End Sub